Dick Hoerner

-Lester Junior "Dick" Hoerner (July 25, 1922 – December 11, 2010) was an American football player.
-He played fullback for the University of Iowa in 1942 and 1946 and for the Los Angeles Rams from 1947 to 1951.
-He helped lead the Rams to three consecutive National Football League championship games from 1949 to 1951, played for the 1951 Los Angeles Rams team that won the 1951 NFL Championship Game, and was selected to play in the inaugural 1951 Pro Bowl.
+Lester Junior "Dick" Hoerner (July 25, 1922 – December 11, 2010) was an American professional football player who was a fullback for the Los Angeles Rams of the National Football League (NFL) from 1947 to 1951.
+He played college football for the Iowa Hawkeyes in 1942 and 1946.
+He helped lead the Rams to three consecutive NFL championship games from 1949 to 1951, played for the 1951 Los Angeles Rams team that won the 1951 NFL Championship Game, and was selected to play in the inaugural 1951 Pro Bowl.
 He was the Rams' all-time leading rusher at the end of his playing career with the team.
 He concluded his professional football career as a member of the Dallas Texans in 1952.

 Iowa

 A native of Dubuque, Iowa, Hoerner was a state track champion while attending Dubuque High School.
 He also led Dubuque to Mississippi Valley Conference championships in 1939 and 1940 and was twice selected as an All-Iowa player.
 He enrolled at the University of Iowa in 1941 and played for the Iowa Hawkeyes football team as a sophomore in 1942.
 He ran 88 yards for a touchdown against Fritz Crisler's 1942 Michigan Wolverines.
 In May 1943, Hoerner was inducted into the U.S. Army.
-After missing three years due to war-time service, including service overseas in the field artillery, Hoerner returned to the Iowa Hawkeyes football team in 1946.
+After missing three years due to war-time service, including service overseas in the field artillery, Hoerner returned to the Hawkeyes football team in 1946.